12–6 elbow: In mixed martial arts

 Before 2000, MMA had a number of different rule sets, with each one differing in ruling on downward elbow strikes (12–6 elbows).
 In UFC 1, the first UFC event where there were very few rules, Kevin Rosier used 12–6 elbows on Zane Frazier.
 In 2000, the Unified Rules of Mixed Martial Arts were drawn up to try to make the sport more mainstream.
-The meeting consisted of representatives of a number of major MMA organisations including Ultimate Fighting Championship (UFC), Pride Fighting Championships and International Fighting Championships (IFC) as well as doctors and referees in New Jersey, United States.
+The meeting consisted of representatives of a number of major MMA organizations including Ultimate Fighting Championship (UFC), Pride Fighting Championships and International Fighting Championships (IFC) as well as doctors and referees in New Jersey, United States.
 In the meeting, doctors raised concerns about 12–6 elbows after seeing an IFC match where 12–6 elbows were used to the back of a fighter's head.
-One doctor argued that they could be life-threatening, and refused to sanction any set of rules that didn't prohibit them.
+One doctor argued that they could be life-threatening, and refused to sanction any set of rules that did not prohibit them.

 McCarthy argued that the rules already prohibited strikes to the back of the head and questioned if it was just the 12–6 elbow strike that was the problem.
 Following this discussion, Nick Lembo wrote the Unified Rules, including a rule prohibiting downward elbow strikes.
 McCarthy felt that Lembo wrote the rule relating to downward elbow strikes "poorly" as he felt the definition was broad and left the rule open to interpretation.
 Pride eventually did not adopt the Unified Rules; however, their ruleset prohibited any elbow strikes to the head.
 Eventually the rule on 12–6 elbows meant that very few fighters attempted them, which could also be attributed to the fact that it is difficult for fighters to get into a position where they could use them.